green-dolphin-street/green-dolphin-street.github.io/_posts/2025-11-08-DC pre-service life cycle.md

+---
-# Data Center Service Release Life Cycle
+title: "Data Center Service Release Life Cycle"
+layout: single
+date: 2025-11-08
+categories:
+  - IT Infrastructure Engineering
+tags:
+  - Operation
+use_math: true
+---

 This describes the process of making a new, fully integrated *service* (e.g., a new compute cluster, a private cloud, or a new storage tier) available to users.
 It combines physical hardware, networking, and software into a single, production-ready offering.